-Subject to regulations stated, special examinations to remove conditions may be taken only during the first week of any term.
+Subject to regulations stated, special examinations to remove conditions may be taken only during the FIRST week of any term.
 Examinations to remove the grade of incomplete may be taken at any time during the year satisfactory to the instructor.

-Students receiving incompletes, (Inc.), must complete their work within a year if in residence, or the grade becomes a failure.
+Students receiving incompletes, (Inc.), or conditions, (X), must complete their work within a year if in residence, or the grade becomes a fai'ure.